 - 2 eggs (beaten - for coating the cakes)

 - Sea salt & freshly-cracked black pepper

 - Ballymaloe Mayo

 - Olive oil / sunflower oil (to fry in)

 - contains mustard

 - contains wheat

-- Place the crab, breadcrumbs, bechamel, herbs, Ballymaloe original relish into a mixing bowl.
-Stir to combine and taste for seasoning.
-Add sea salt and freshly cracked black pepper if needed.
+- Place the crab meat, breadcrumbs, Béchamel sauce (or 2 eggs), herbs and Ballymaloe Relish into a mixing bowl.
+Stir to combine and season, if necessary, with sea salt & freshly-cracked black pepper.

-- To shallow fry- place 1.5” of olive oil (or sunflower oil) in your large frying pan and heat.
-Have a kitchen paper lined tray ready and a fish slice
+- To shallow fry, place 1.5 inches of olive oil (or sunflower oil) in a large frying pan and heat.
+Get a kitchen-paper lined tray ready, and have a fish slice or slotted turner nearby.

-- Once the oil JUST begins to smoke add 2 fish cakes and cook for 4mins a side.
+- As the soon as the oil begins to smoke, add 2 fish cakes and cook for 4 minutes a side.
 Monitor the heat and lower gradually to ensure you are in control.